SevenLawless/skata3/RAILWAY_DEPLOYMENT.md

 2. Railway will attempt to build the frontend
 3. The build should complete, but the app won't work correctly until we set `REACT_APP_API_URL` in Step 5

+**Important**: If you encounter a build error about `package-lock.json` being out of sync:
+- Run `npm install` in the `frontend` directory locally
+- Commit the updated `package-lock.json` file
+- Push to your repository
+- Railway will automatically rebuild

 **Note**: The frontend service will get its own public URL (e.g., `https://frontend-production-xxxx.up.railway.app`).
 This is the URL users will visit.

 ---